So, you have confirmed that you have a rat in your house!

-As you are probably aware, Rats can carry some pretty nasty diseases which means you need to be very careful when attempting to remove Rats from your house.
+As you are probably aware, rats can carry some pretty nasty diseases, so you must be very careful when attempting to remove rats from your house.

-Setting traps is a sure fire way of getting rid of Rats, but where do you put them?
+Setting traps is a surefire way of getting rid of rats, but where do you put them?

 Firstly, you need to know where to check them, and secondly, you do not want to accidentally set them off by putting your hands or feet on them!
-Ouch!

 Clean The House

-Rats will use pretty much anything they can chew to form their nest with.
-I have witnessed a Rat dragging away a large plastic bottle before listening to it chewing the bottle into smaller pieces.
+Rats will use anything they can chew to form their nest with.
+For example, I have witnessed a rat dragging away a large plastic bottle before listening to it chewing the bottle into smaller pieces.